 - Quality Links: A click that goes nowhere is a dead link, but it should also be a link that loads quickly too.
 If people are experiencing long load times every time they try to navigate your site, it’s a conversion killer.

-Creating a website that is optimized for mobile will certainly increase your conversion percentage, but you will also foster a sense of customer loyalty that will help with further purchases from the customer and potential clients.
+Creating a website that is optimized for mobile will certainly increase your conversion percentage.
+It will also foster a sense of customer loyalty that helps further purchases from the customer and potential clients.
 Once people feel like your website can be accessed regardless of platform, they’ll be encouraged to return more frequently.
+The more your customers return, the more your business can grow.